pranjal0819/kubectl/README.md

 ## What is Kubectl?

 > Kubectl is the Kubernetes command-line interface.
 It allows for managing the Kubernetes cluster by providing a wide
-> set of commands that allows communication with the Kubernetes API in a friendly way.
+> set of commands that allows communication with the Kubernetes API friendlily.

 ## What is helm?